sorbet/sorbet/website/docs/error-reference.md

 end
 ```

-You can fix this by removing the second type member:
+You can fix this by removing the second definition of the type member:

 ```ruby
 class Main